duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 - Describe where these systems are implemented (ex: caretaker robots, ID, etc).

 - Explain that there are many benefits, but there are important ethical implications such as privacy/security, trust between robots and humans, and their interactions.
+It can be dangerous when certain ethics are not considered.

 #### The Emergency Exit Robot Study, Georgia Tech Howard